Econometric theory (in particular identification issues)

 A linear-in-means model close to the one of Manski (1993) is identified provided that we observe groups with three distinct sizes.
 This applies even if one does not observe all members of the group, and can also be extended to binary outcomes.

 - Measuring the Evolution of Complex Indicators: Theory and Application to the Poverty Rate in France (2008), with Fabien Dell, Annales d’Economie et de Statistique (90).
+SAS macros to compute inequality indicators and their variances (details on the macros are available at the end of this document (in French), written with Fabien Dell, Philippe Février and Emmanuel Massé).

 In 2008 was introduced in France a feebate system for new automobiles.
 While the policy was expected to be neutral, it turned out to cost more than 200 million euros.
 It was actually difficult to predict ex ante this cost using a standard discrete choice model of automobile choice.

-Econometrics 2 at the ENSAE (2nd year).
+Econometrics 2 at ENSAE (2nd year).

 Work in progress